 A fast close is impressive but could your company be compromising quality for speed?
 Are your reconciliations roll-forwards of recent activity or a simple listing of what is in your general ledger?
 How stringent are the review and analysis aspects of the process?
 Companies that close within a short window often rely more heavily on estimates and accruals, which may not be exact.
 For this reason, the review stage is critical.
 Validating the data through balance sheet review and account reconciliations reduces your exposure to risk, fraud and malicious attempts to manipulate numbers.

 The very thing that makes spreadsheets so versatile is also their Achilles heel.
-They’re easy to operate but they also require finance teams to correctly configure and manually populate them, often by sourcing data from a range of different systems, group companies or even third parties.
-The slightest mistake can (and does) result in errors and this risk increases as the amount of data to be processed grows and the complexity of calculations in spreadsheets increases.
+They’re easy to operate but also require finance teams to correctly configure and manually populate them, often by sourcing data from various systems, group companies or even third parties.
+The slightest mistake can (and does) result in errors and this risk increases as the amount of data to be processed grows and the complexity of spreadsheet calculations increases.
 Academics estimate that almost nine out of 10 spreadsheets contain errors.

 The integrity of your balance sheet is fundamental to the numbers and ensuing trust in the numbers.
 How do you even know if a reconciliation has been completed?
-If a substantial reconciliation slips through the net and is subsequently picked up by internal or external auditors, that’s a huge red flag raising question marks over the accuracy of financial statements with the potential to force a correction or restatement.
-Being forced to report that publicly will do more than leave you with egg on your face – the reputational risk and financial knock-on effect in terms of your stock price or the confidence of investors can be devastating.
+Suppose a substantial reconciliation slips through the net and is subsequently picked up by internal or external auditors.
+In that case, that’s a huge red flag raising question marks over the accuracy of financial statements with the potential to force a correction or restatement.
+Being forced to report that publicly will do more than leave you with egg on your face – the reputational risk and financial knock-on effect in terms of your stock price or investors’ confidence can be devastating.

 Remove the manual burden

-Manual posting is the biggest bottlenecks of the closing process; between 60% and 70% of reconciliation work is performed by the preparers.
+Manual posting is the biggest bottleneck of the closing process; the preparers perform between 60% and 70% of reconciliation work.
 Therefore, the key to removing the manual burden is auto-certification.
-Hackett Group analysis suggests the superior efficiency of top performing companies is down to greater use of process and technology-related best practices and automation of many traditionally manual tasks.
+Hackett Group analysis suggests the superior efficiency of top-performing companies is down to greater use of process and technology-related best practices and automation of many traditionally manual tasks.

 Use pre-configured reconciliation routines